 Are you wondering whether squash and cucumbers can be planted together?
-The answer is yes but with some considerations.
+The short answer is yes, but with some considerations.

-However, while their familial ties make them good bedfellows, there are certain aspects, like their different growth rates and potential disease transmission, that need attention.
+While they make good bedfellows, certain aspects, like their different watering needs and potential pest and disease transmission, need attention.

 As you venture into planting these garden favorites side by side, understanding the proper spacing, pest management, and support structures will guide you to a fruitful harvest.